 Checking out and Returning Books

-To check out an item, use the “Sign Out” binder located on the shelf below the bulletin board at the entrance.
-On the form inside, please print your name, the name of the book (or CD, video, etc.), and the date you are checking it out.
+To check out an item, use the “Sign Out” binder on the shelf below the bulletin board at the entrance.
+On the form inside, please print your name, phone or email, the name of the book (or CD, video, etc.), and the date you are checking it out.
 If the book is one of several copies in the collection, please indicate which copy you have.
 In general material may be kept for 30 days.

 If you remove one of the rolling carts for use elsewhere in the church, please return it to the library after your class or meeting is finished.
 If you remove individual items from the carts or from the Reference section, please return them to the shelf where you found them.